 Any ticketing specific questions are explained in detail in the following link: http://bit.ly/2rfMv5o

-Children under three (3) do get in for free, granted they sit on the same seat as the parent (no additional seating will be provided)
+Children under three (3) do get in for free, granted they sit on the same seat as the parent and NOT in the aisle. (no additional seating will be provided)

 WHAT IS SUPERCROSS?